 No matter which formula you choose, you’ll need to be able to identify third-party content.
 Implement social listening tools (also referred to as social media monitoring tools) that can alert you when your brand is talked about online.
 This will ensure that you secure the correct engagement numbers when applying the formula.
 Better yet, you can use this information to gauge your brand sentiment.
 It’s an excellent way to keep an ear to the ground, and understand what your customers are saying about your products or services.

 When applying the earned media, set the time frame of what you’re measuring.
 This could be monthly or quarterly.
 Weekly is probably too frequent.
 Once you have determined your time period, use those parameters to calculate the value of your employee advocacy posts.

 How to understand the results

-Risks of relying too much on EMV
+Risks of relying too much on earned media value

 Maybe you’re not ready to start measuring earned media value because you don’t have any earned media yet.
 One of the best ways to create earned media content is through employee advocacy.
-Our employee advocacy tools like one-click email sharing and queue builders make it easy for your team to share company content in seconds.
+Our employee advocacy tools, like one-click email sharing and queue builders, make it easy for your team to share company content in seconds.
 Start building your earned media immediately through the biggest tool in your company’s toolbox: your employees.

 If you’re ready to harness the ⚡power⚡ of earned media in your social media strategy, Get A Free Demo with Clearview Social today.